tintinno/csv2dita/README.md

 # csv2dita
 Convert CSV files to DITA tables

-The `-i`, `-o`, and `-t` options are required. `-t` accepts as an argument either `simple` for simple tables or `normal` for normal tables.
+`-t` accepts either `simple` for simple tables or `normal` for normal tables.
 Use the `--header` option to convert the first line of the CSV into the table header.
 Note, however, that no values may have internal commas.

 After running, copy and paste the output into your favorite DITA editor.